Xpress seeks student writing & art for 2022 Kids Issue

 Theme: ‘Simply Beautiful’

 Students, here are some questions to think about to get started.
-What is the most beautiful thing in the world or your local community?
+What is the most beautiful thing in your local community or the world?
 Why do you like it?
 What makes it beautiful?
 If it’s a beautiful idea, what obstacles might there be to making it a reality?
 How would you overcome them?
 If it’s a person, place or creature, what challenges do they face?
 Are there ways you can make a difference?
 Create art or writing to share your vision!

 Submission guidelines